slbsh/pot_rust/README.md

-# Introduction
-Pot - the WickedWiz discord bot

 # Features
-Responds to messages with certian keywords, or at random.
+- Responds to messages with certian keywords, or at random.
-warning members with the !warn command
+- Warning members with the !warn command
-rolling dice using the !roll command
+- Rolling dice using the !roll command
-randomized 'Playing \_' status
+- Randomized 'Playing \_' status
+- A !reload command, for quickly reloading config on the fly

 # Build
 This project depends on: http://matteocorti.github.io/roll/